 Iowa man gets life for hacking 3 to death with machete

 A 25-year-old man has been sentenced to life in prison for hacking to death his girlfriend, her teenage daughter and their landlord with a machete in central Iowa.
-The Des Moines Registe r reports that Carlos Hernandez-Ventura was sentenced Friday, a month after being found guilty on three counts of first-degree murder.
+Prosecutors say Hernandez-Ventura used a machete on Oct.
+29 to kill 34-year-old Lourdes Flor De Leake , 14-year-old Melany Barraza and 78-year-old Juan Jimenez Tejada at a home in Perry, about 30 miles northwest of Des Moines.

 Add your comments below